ProgramRepair/experiments-infrastructure/README.md

-We can either generalize the approach to work across many different types of repair experiment launches (GenProg4Java vs GenProg4C) or instantiate two sets of scripts, one for Java and one for C.  I propose something close to the former approach, with customization.
+We can either generalize the approach to work across many different types of repair experiment launches (GenProg4Java vs GenProg4C) or instantiate two sets of scripts, one for Java and one for C.  I propose something close to the former approach, with customization, probably producing multiple experiment-machine-script-template.sh templates.
 I believe we can remove (or not re-implement) support for the other cloud types besides EC2, regardless of which way we go.

 (D2) Where to get defects4j and g4j, which version should they be set to, and how will we keep track?